 The changes introduced on 10th March 2014, shorten the Rehabilitation Periods required – i.e. the length of time before a caution or conviction becomes ‘spent’.

-This has been done by the Government in order to tackle re-offending and get previous offenders back into work.
+This has been done by the government in order to tackle re-offending and get previous offenders back into work.
 Government research shows that former offenders who gain employment are less likely to re-offend.

-Rehabilitation Periods are either ones that:
+Rehabilitation Periods are ones that either:

 The new Rehabilitation Periods with buffer periods are as follows (offenders who are under 18 at the date of conviction have the ‘buffer’ periods halved) – the buffer period below applies from the end date of the sentence: